 During sports season (which happens to be 9 months out of the year) we do alot of traveling on the weekends.
 On those weekends we can have 4-6 games depending on the schedule.
-Crazy isn’t it!!
+Crazy isn’t it!?
 Anyway, eating healthy and staying on budget has got to be purposeful or it just will not happen.
-That is why I created a traveling sports menu plan with printable planner for staying organized and saving hundreds!
+That is why I created a traveling sports menu plan with free printable planner for staying organized and saving hundreds!
 You can save Thousands this year with these creative money saving tips!

 (this post has affiliate links see full disclosure)

-Traveling Sports Menu Plan
+Traveling Sports Menu Plan With Free Printable Planner

 - Sub Sandwiches – Chicken, Bacon Ranch, Veggie, Ham and Cheese (hot and melted Mmm) I keep the ones I want hot in my casserole dish that has a heat pack and a lid…first I wrap the sandwich in foil.
 It keeps them warm for hours.

 - Breakfast Sandwich (ham, cheese, egg) I keep hot the same as I explained above.

 - Easy BBQ Chicken Sandwiches ~ These are sooo delish and can be kept either in the 9×13 with a lid OR take along in the crockpot!